Dental Bridge Media, PA

 How many natural teeth do you need to support a dental bridge?

 To support a traditional dental bridge, you typically need at least two healthy natural teeth.
 These teeth serve as anchors (abutments) for the bridge.
 However, the exact number can depend on the type of bridge, the location of the gap, and the condition of your remaining teeth.
-Your dentist will evaluate these factors to determine your best course of action.

 Can you sleep with a dental bridge in your mouth?